the-events-calendar/tribe-common/readme.txt

 == Changelog ==

 = [4.9.4.1] TBD =
-* Tweak - Add new tribe-tooltip object form universal utility [120856]
+* Tweak - Add new tribe-tooltip object for universal utility [120856]

 = [4.9.4] 2019-04-01 =